E80 Kickoff Presentation

 Learning is about iterative feedback.

-This year we are introducing some new policies to allow you to revise your work if you don’t meet all the specifications for an assignment on the first try.
+We allow you a limited number of opportunities to revise your work if you don’t meet all the specifications for an assignment on the first try.

 Google Project Aristotle describes the attributes of a high-functioning team